retest/docs/docs/recheck/usage/filter.md

 3. Provided filters from ***recheck***.
 We [ship](https://github.com/retest/recheck/tree/master/src/main/resources/filter) some filters.

 !!! tip
     You may overwrite filters by using the same name.
 They are searched top-down.
-That means, that filters project filters overwrite user filters, which in turn overwrite the provided filters.
+That is, project filters overwrite user filters, which in turn overwrite the provided filters.

 ### Ignore Filters